-The main fields of study in the Division include architectural design, living environment studies, physical anthropology, human physiology, ergonomics, welfare engineering, materials and environmental science, environmental chemistry, environment and sanitary engineering, and architecture (planning and design).
+The main fields of study in the Division include architectural design, architectural planning, architectural environmental engineering, physical anthropology, human physiology, ergonomics, welfare engineering, materials and environmental science, environmental assessment, environment engineering, and architecture (planning and design).
 The Division welcomes individuals who like the natural sciences, individuals who want to obtain sufficient learning in basic science related to humans and the environment and research those areas more deeply, and individuals who want to contribute as specialists to the creation of a truly healthy, rich, and abundant life.
 Applicants should gain a solid foundation in mathematics and science in high school.
 The University's tests (mathematics, science, foreign languages) assess the applicant's abilities in the natural sciences and a wide range of other basic academic abilities.